Liberia: Country and Foreign Investment

 History, Population, Language and Culture

-Liberia's population is estimated at 3.88m (2011), 85% of whom are Christian, 12% Muslim, and 3% with indigenous beliefs.
+Liberia's population is estimated at 5,060,000 (April 2021).
+According to the 2008 census, 86% of the population are Christian, 12% Muslim and 2% have indigenous beliefs.

 English is the official language, but there are more than two dozen indigenous languages including Kpelle, Bassa and Grebo.